miki725/applied_crypto_2022_spring_ta/project/README.md

 ## The Feistel Cipher
 You will be implementing a simple, non-maleable encryption scheme using a four-round, unbalanced Feistel Network.
 This will allow you to take files of any length, and produce an encrypted file of the exact same length.

-If the input is fewer than 32 bytes in length, you should NOT perform any operation.
-Instead, you should output an error message indicating the file in question was not encrypted, and continue encrypting any other files.
-Note: you should still dump keys for such files if asked.

 For our scheme, we will consider the "left" side to be the first 16 bytes of an input, and the "right" side to be the remaining bytes.

 When encrypting, the PRF for rounds 1 and 3 will be CTR mode, where the initial input to CTR-mode is the 16 bytes in the left side.
 In these rounds, generate a keystream, and XOR it with the right side.